The Pristine Inner Galaxy Survey (PIGS) IV: A photometric metallicity analysis of the Sagittarius dwarf spheroidal galaxy: Discussion

-We discussed through Figure~\ref{MPMR} that, even when shifting the metallicity boundary for the MP and MR regions to $\feh = -1.5$, the fraction of MP stars relative to the MR ones still increases with distance from the centre of Sgr, therefore the metallicity gradient remains.
-Of course, the slope of this gradient might change depending on the threshold adopted for the MP and MR populations.
-It is beyond the scope of this paper to quantify the gradient, which requires individual metallicity estimates for all our stars, and for that a larger spectroscopic sample of Sgr stars is needed.
+It is beyond the scope of this paper to further quantify the gradient (e.g. in terms of dex/kpc), which requires individual metallicity estimates for all our stars.
+For that, a larger spectroscopic sample of Sgr stars is needed, either to be used by itself or to better constrain the photometric metallicities.

-We also checked that the results from the models do not strictly depend on the binning of the data, nor on the iso-metallicity lines, i.e. choosing different \feh values to separate the MP from the MR populations, but the main characteristics of the two groups remain unchanged selecting different configurations for running the models.
-Furthermore, as previously stated, the inclusion of the red clump sequence in the sample does not influence the conclusions that can be derived from the fitting procedure.